 Shortly thereafter, an online virtual-idol is "kidnapped".
 Since she's a computer program, it's well beyond a standard police investigation.
 Warrior finds the missing idol, but in the process uncovers an operation for a new "virtual drug".
 Effects are similar to conventional drugs, but no chemicals are involved.
 As Warrior has thwarted more than a few of the cartel's operations, the syndicate decides to take out the police in a direct assault.
 Warrior is called in to help, only to encounter a team tailored to the specific purpose of destroying them.
 Have they finally met their match?

 Maki is likely the only sane member of Warrior, with a a knack for diplomacy and strategy.
 She's able to cut through red tape and get required budget allocations.
-Warrior exists because she founded the group, but only continues to exist due to her telent handling it's individual members - all of whom are skilled, but are very... quirky.
+Warrior exists because she founded the group, but only continues to exist due to her telent handling its individual members - who are skilled, but are very... quirky.

 Rio is ditsy, spends way too much of her paycheck, and has man problems.
 Due to her spending habits, she usually eats cheap ramen to get through the month, and is often pursued by bill collectors.
 This is also why she's such an enthusiastic member of Warrior - extra duty pay!
 Rio is skilled at close combat and very effective when directed by Maki, but otherwise lacks patience and strategy.